lord-carlos/directoryListingAudioPlayer/README.md

 ## Known bugs

-* Current track time and progress bar sometimes don't work after seek.
-It's a problem with the upstream framework.
+* Seeking back and forth on large files sometimes lead to weird behavior.

 ## Screenshots